bootdotdev/blog/content/backend/how-much-do-backend-devs-make.md

 ### The most in-demand skills and certifications

 Another important factor in how much backend developers earn is the skills they have.
 Indeed has a great tool showing the skills that are most often listed in conjunction with a high backend developer salary.
-Here’s the information you need:
+Here's the information you need:

 ![Skills that offer a higher salary](/img/800/skillsforhighersalary.png.webp)

 Source: [Best Pay for Backend Developers](https://docs.google.com/spreadsheets/d/1AsHkGDEj-Vkf8CSxtHxETFsApp5f7LPf0b3UtBiP1kg/edit?usp=sharing)

-It’s important to keep in mind that Indeed’s chart is not flawless.
-For example, gas chromatography is the skill that boosts your backend developer pay the most (67.5%!)… but before you decide to take a course in it, know that it’s "the process of separating compounds in a mixture by injecting a gaseous or liquid sample into a mobile phase" (thanks [Wikipedia](https://en.wikipedia.org/wiki/Gas_chromatography#:~:text=Gas%20chromatography%20is%20the%20process,%2C%20argon%2C%20nitrogen%20or%20hydrogen.)) and only three jobs currently posted are asking for it.
-It’s a very specialized skill that in reality almost no back-end developers are going to truly need.
+It's important to keep in mind that Indeed's chart is not flawless.
+For example, gas chromatography is the skill that boosts your backend developer pay the most (67.5%!)… but before you decide to take a course in it, know that it's "the process of separating compounds in a mixture by injecting a gaseous or liquid sample into a mobile phase" (thanks [Wikipedia](https://en.wikipedia.org/wiki/Gas_chromatography#:~:text=Gas%20chromatography%20is%20the%20process,%2C%20argon%2C%20nitrogen%20or%20hydrogen.)) and only three jobs currently posted are asking for it.
+It's a very specialized skill that in reality almost no back-end developers are going to truly need.

 Meanwhile, Python and Go are much more in-demand skills, but they "only" offer a 6-9% increase in backend developer salary.
-However, you shouldn’t expect to get a job if you can't code in at least one of these languages, and ideally [several of them](/education/learn-multiple-programming-languages/).
+However, you shouldn't expect to get a job if you can't code in at least one of these languages, and ideally [several of them](/education/learn-multiple-programming-languages/).
 The same could be said for the "computer science" skill – only listed on 90 jobs!
-But best believe you’ll struggle to get a job as a backend developer if you don’t know computer science.
+But best believe you'll struggle to get a job as a backend developer if you don't know computer science.

 Use this chart to see which skills you should specialize in, or which to emphasize if you already possess those skills.

 ### The most in-demand soft skills

-It’s a given that soft skills [are as important](https://journals.sagepub.com/doi/abs/10.1177/1035304616674613) as hard skills to determine how much you earn.
+It's a given that soft skills [are as important](https://journals.sagepub.com/doi/abs/10.1177/1035304616674613) as hard skills to determine how much you earn.

-It’s much harder to quantify these skills.
+It's much harder to quantify these skills.
 Instead of looking specifically at which soft skills increase how much backend developers earn specifically, I investigated which soft skills increase job pay generally, and cross-referenced with the skills I know make backend developers successful.

 I looked at one study in particular: the effect of self-reported soft skills on the wages of post-secondary graduates in France.
-I know there are limitations to this – most of us aren’t post-secondary graduates in France, for one – but it was a great way to measure the effect of soft skills on income.
+I know there are limitations to this – most of us aren't post-secondary graduates in France, for one – but it was a great way to measure the effect of soft skills on income.

 The study found that grit, risk-taking, communication, and self-esteem all had a role to play in increasing wages:

 ![Percent increase vs. Skill](/img/800/percentingreasebackend.png.webp)

-Surprisingly, the study found that sociability did not show a rise in wages, but the authors speculated this could be because not many people said they *weren’t* sociable, so there just wasn’t enough data.
+Surprisingly, the study found that sociability did not show a rise in wages, but the authors speculated this could be because not many people said they *weren't* sociable, so there just wasn't enough data.

 I compared that to the estimated wage increase corresponding to an extra level of schooling, which I took from [this](https://journals.sagepub.com/doi/abs/10.1177/1035304616674613) Czech study.

-We can conclude (within the limitations of the studies, and the fact that I’m referencing two different studies with different populations) that grit, self-esteem, and communication are soft skills that are worth more than a whole extra degree.
+We can conclude (within the limitations of the studies, and the fact that I'm referencing two different studies with different populations) that grit, self-esteem, and communication are soft skills that are worth more than a whole extra degree.
 Risk-taking is also, surprisingly, a significant factor in how much backend developers earn.

 Finally, we know that scientifically speaking, [confidence in job interviews](/jobs/confidence-in-job-interviews/) [predicts](https://www.pnas.org/doi/abs/10.1073/pnas.2010269117) the gender pay gap among STEM graduates.
 Increasing confidence is therefore a key determinant in your starting salary – and especially important for women and non-binary folks.